-The BHA’s Humanist Ceremonies™ network consists of trained and accredited celebrants in England, Wales and Northern Ireland.
+The BHA’s Humanist Ceremonies™ network consists of trained and accredited celebrants in England, Wales, Northern Ireland, and the Channel Islands.

 A commitment to Humanism.
 You need to have a clear understanding and a strong commitment to the underlying principles of Humanism.
 If you are not already a member of the BHA, you’ll be expected to join.

 Finely-tuned, highly developed interpersonal skills.
-You need to be open-minded, able to work with people from a wide variety of backgrounds with an ability to inspire confidence and a sense of ease.
-If you apply to for funeral training, you’ll need to be prepared to work compassionately with recently bereaved families experiencing shock and grief.
-You’ll also need to liaise well with other people and professionals connected with the ceremony you are conducting – other family members, funeral directors, crematoria staff, hoteliers.
+You need to be open-minded and able to work with people from a wide variety of backgrounds, with an ability to inspire confidence and a sense of ease.
+If you apply for funeral training, you’ll need to be prepared to work compassionately with recently bereaved families experiencing shock and grief.
+You’ll also need to liaise well with other people and professionals connected with the ceremony you are conducting – other family members, funeral directors, crematoria staff, hoteliers, etc.

 Good interviewing and writing skills.
 You need to be an excellent questioner and listener, drawing out from people salient facts which you can then turn into an accurate, memorable, even inspirational ceremony script.
 Your use of English needs to be immaculate.
 It helps to have a love of poetry, prose and music.